LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

 #### Histogram Aggregations
 Histogram aggregations can be applied to any numerical field.
+Distribution of order amounts.
+Specify an interval, ake bueckts for each interval between minimum and maximum value for the field.

 Syntax:
 ```
+POST e_commerce/_search
+{
+  "size": 0,
+  "aggs" or "aggregations": {
+    "Name your aggregation here": {
+      "histogram": {
+        "field":"Name the field you want to aggregate here", "interval": State the interval here
+      }
+    }
+  }
+}
 ```
 Example:
 ```
+POST e_commerce/_search
+{
+  "size": 0,
+  "aggs": {
+    "prices": {
+      "histogram": {
+        "field": "UnitPrice",
+        "interval": 5
+      }
+    }
+  }
+}

 ```